Mia Skäringer: Other ventures

 In 1997, Skäringer appeared on the radio program Bossanova on Swedish radio P3 along with Klara Zimmergren.
 They also joined the radio programme Frank and Sommarsalva and their own radio programme Roll on.
 The final episode was broadcast in January 2007.

 After that, the duo started working on their first comedy show on television, later named Mia & Klara.
 It was viewed by 610,000 viewers in its premiere episode.
 The programme continued, as season 2 of Mia & Klara was viewed by more than a million viewers on average for each episode.

 In 2023, Skäringer along with Hampus Nessvold did the stage show ”Just idag mår vi bra”.

 Personal life

-Skäringer has two children, Alfred, born in 2000, and Heli, born in 2003.
+Skäringer has two children, one born in 2000 and another born in 2003.

 In 2007, her father died in a car accident.
 According to Skäringer her father was a heavy drinker but was not drunk at the time of his accident.

 In August 2009, Skäringer released her first book, Dyngkåt och hur helig som helst ("Filthy horny and as holy as possible"), where she wrote about her experiences from her divorce and parenting.
 The book is also based on chronicles and blogs that Skäringer has written for the magazine Mama.